ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Each transition of connection state is associated with one of more events:

-- Ready<> occurs when a Connection created with Initiate() or InitiateWithIdempotentData() transitions to Established state.
+- Ready<> occurs when a Connection created with Initiate() or InitiateWithSend() transitions to Established state.

 - ConnectionReceived<> occurs when a Connection created with Listen() transitions to Established state.